wross2/AlgoViz/README.md

 # Weaknesses

-The site is currently not optimized for a mobile experience.
+~~The site is currently not optimized for a mobile experience.
 In other words, it does not look quite as intended when on smaller screens because I have not added the necessary responsiveness to the site.
-So, please view on a larger screen for a better experience.
+So, please view on a larger screen for a better experience.~~

+While not a "perfect" experience, the site works much better on mobile now.

 # Acknowledgements